Technologicat/extrafeathers/README.md

      - Useful for stabilization methods in advection-dominated problems, where `h` typically appears in the stabilization terms.
      - See the [`import_gmsh`](demo/import_gmsh.py) demo for an example.
    - `prepare_linear_export` [**2D**]
-     - Exactly as it says on the tin, for P2, P3, Q2, Q3, DP2, DP3, DQ2, DQ3 input data.
+     - Exactly as it says on the tin, for P2, P3, Q2, Q3, DP2, DP3, DQ2, or DQ3 input data.
 Allows full nodal resolution export of degree-2 and degree-3 data into a vertex-based format (represented as refined degree-1 data).
      - That is, given a P2, P3, Q2, Q3, DP2, DP3, DQ2, or DQ3 function space, prepare a degree-1 `dolfin.Function` on an appropriately refined mesh, and a DOF mapping that can be used to interpolate DOFs from the original space onto the DOFs of the degree-1 space.
      - High-level function built on `refine_for_export` and `map_coincident`.
      - See [`demo.coupled.main01_flow`](demo/coupled/main01_flow.py) and [`demo.boussinesq.main01_solve`](demo/boussinesq/main01_solve.py) for usage examples.